-I made the CELTA Student Notebook and Diary because I felt that CELTA students could benefit from having many notes and templates in one place to save them having to organise everything and formulate these themselves.
+I made the CELTA Student Notebook and Diary (Amazon) because I felt that CELTA students could benefit from having many notes and templates in one place to save them having to organise everything and formulate these themselves.

 As such, in this notebook you will find:

 - Notes for pre-reading with space for references

 - Reflections on your teaching practice, with key prompts

 - Diary entries for your final assignment

 You can get this with a more discreet version if you prefer.